c4pt000/electric-car-charging-redesign/README.md

 o2 is collected as the final result and 50% percentage of the collected final result is emitted back out of the vehicle as a form of clean air

+leaving the hybrid gas station electric speed bump as an affordable option for $5 for 15 minutes rapid charge as an option not every electric car user will feel comfortable driving off of the surrounding air and cleaning the air it can be left as an option as the customers choice to just pull in the surrounding air ans clean it with carbon separation to release clean o2 and that option will rely on electric station charging as the customers car dealership choice at time of purchase same for electric cycles?